amitgirwal/ImaGen/README.md

 # ImaGen
 ImaGen web application for photo effect and tools.
-Image Processing website to interact with mostly image related work on web application using django and opencv lib.
+Image Processing website to interact with primarily image-related work on web applications using Python, Django Framework and other libraries such as OpenCV etc.

 #### Quick Run Project
 ```bash
 cd backend